BayshoreNetworks/gargoyle/README.md

 TODO:

-- calculate ports for the UDP singleton

-- daemonize gargoyle_pscand_monitor and gargoyle_pscand_analysis so that no cron jobs are necessary
+- daemonize gargoyle_pscand_monitor and gargoyle_pscand_analysis so that no cron jobs are necessary (GARG-3)

+- calculate ports for the UDP singleton (GARG-4)

+- add timestamp to block syslog line (GARG-5)

 - add sync step that synchronizes iptables rules with the DB - part of cleanup process